imfraser/ECOX5003-Public/README.md

 There is a very basic introductory Word document containing an guidance on how to get started using Google Colab.

-There is now week 3 code as this is a simple extension of week 2 - OLS the model using the Lnwage and exper^2.
+There is now code upto week 6

-See for more on wk5 https://www.statsmodels.org/dev/gettingstarted.html